yuliskov/SmartTube/README.md

 > [video of the installation](images/new/zPV0imF.mp4) (note: download url changed to `kutt.to/stn_beta` or `kutt.to/stn_stable`)

 **Do not** download SmartTube from any **app store**, APK websites or blogs; these were uploaded by other people and may contain malware or ads.
 SmartTube is not officially published on any app store.
-Sadly, the Google PlayStore does not allow ad-free Youtube apps using unofficial APIs.

 There is a **beta release** (recommended) and a **stable release**.
 Beta gets new features and bugfixes faster than the stable release.